openSUSE/news-o-o/_posts/2011-05-25-ready-set-code.markdown

 _-- Vincent Untz, openSUSE GSoC Organizer_

-And it is true that students are already experiencing the spirit of the openSUSE Project.Â  As student Alex Eftimie says:
+And it is true that students are already experiencing the spirit of the openSUSE Project.
+As student Alex Eftimie says:

 <blockquote>What can I say?
-I'm excited about everything.Â  openSUSE is the perfect umbrella for such a project.Â  What I like most about it is that the result will be usable in a cross-distro fashion.Â  Until GSoC, I wasn't familiar with openSUSE efforts on collaboration.Â  Package management is a domain where distros can do better, and I'm glad to be a part of this effort.</blockquote>
+I'm excited about everything.  openSUSE is the perfect umbrella for such a project.
+What I like most about it is that the result will be usable in a cross-distro fashion.
+Until GSoC, I wasn't familiar with openSUSE efforts on collaboration.
+Package management is a domain where distros can do better, and I'm glad to be a part of this effort.</blockquote>